melanieturano/DDD-2025-Group1/README.md

 **Who is/are the sources/creators of your data?**

-- Il sito Bible Hub
+- Bible Hub website
-- Verisone digitale del dizionario Ebraico
+- Digital version of Jewish Encyclopedia
 - Wikipedia
 - Biblino, M., "La Bibbia non parla di Dio", 2015, Mondadori
 - Muschio Selvaggio Podcast